 - UX researcher

-We know that differentiating UI design jobs from other roles can be confusing, so we have outlined the various responsibilities that fall under the UI design umbrella in order to help you understand what UI designers actually do.
+We know that differentiating UI design jobs from other roles can be confusing.
+To help, we outlined the various responsibilities that fall under the UI design umbrella so you can understand what UI designers actually do.

 Understand the user

-UI designers practice empathy and focus on understanding human behavior so that they can put themselves into the user’s shoes as they are making important design decisions.
-Since a good interface does not require much thought or guesswork from the user, UI designers need to have a strong sense of how the human mind works.
+UI designers practice empathy and focus on understanding human behavior.
+They often put themselves into the user’s shoes as they are making important design decisions.
+UI designers need to have a strong sense of how the human mind works in order to create intuitive products.
 By stepping into the user’s shoes, UI designers reduce, or even eliminate, the need for instructions in their design.

-In general, UX designers are in charge of conducting user research and creating personas, but UI designers need to take these findings into account as they begin the design process.
+In general, UX designers are in charge of conducting user research and creating personas.
+Then, UI designers take these findings into account as they begin the design process.

 Relevant tools: UserTesting, Optimizely, Desinion, Visual Website Optimizer